kyleboas/kyleboas.com/_posts/2024/11/2024-11-27-the-downfall-of-myspace-and-how-similar-it-is-to-x.md

 If you lived through this period when Facebook took over, like I did, you know how adoption and early adoption work.
 We are still in the early adoption phase.

 More features will be added to Bluesky; the UI will improve, and third-party developers are pouring in because it is a more developer-friendly place to create.
 Creators are moving in because they want to capture that first wave.
 They can share external links to their work [without it being suppressed](https://themarkup.org/investigations/2023/09/15/twitter-is-still-throttling-competitors-links-check-for-yourself) because Bluesky is a link-friendly platform.

+Matt Karolian on Bluesky:

+> Traffic from Bluesky to @bostonglobe.com is already 3x that of Threads, and we are seeing 4.5x the conversions to paying digital subscribers.

+Advantage to the creators because external links have equal weight and are encouraged, which is unique to Bluesky.

 From what I can see, most people I know want to go someplace else other than X. But abandoning a large audience is difficult.
 Abandoning a large potential audience is difficult.